Tour Code: 8962P45

 Duration: 6 days

-Day 1: Dublin - Golden Vale - Dingle Peninsula
+Day 2: Dunmore East - Blarney Castle - Dingle Peninsula

 Take the short drive to Dingle, where you will visit its most famous resident, Fungie the Dolphin.
 Then it's off around Slea Head with amazing views.
 Then it's back to Dingle where there is ample time for shopping and lunch.
 Complete your day with a visit to Inch, before continuing on to Killarney.